-In the steps below, you will need your unique device API endpiont for your IoT Connector, which can be found back in the IoT Connector management view.
+In the steps below, you will need your unique IoT Connector domain, which can be found back in the IoT Connector management view.
 Make sure to not include any following

 / characters.
 IoT Connectors are designed to support many devices (a product line).
 This unique IoT Connector product host endpoint can therefore be used by each device, which themselves have a unique device identifier.

 ExoEdge can be run on any computer meeting the requirements above.
 Many off-the-shelf industrial computers and gateways can run ExoEdge - see Exosite's documentation section for documented Hardware integrations.
 A Raspberry Pi tutorial that covers all steps in detil to install, connect, and use with ExoSense is available for proof of concepts and learning.